 Policy Title: Schools Chil d Protection Policy and Procedures

 Policy Code: OPSP09 OPSP09

 Applies to: All Staff

 Date Reviewed: August 2024 August 2024

-Next Update Due: September 2
+Next Update Due: September 2025

-Policy Lead: • s - Head of Safeguarding
+Policy Lead: Mary Auren s - Head of Safeguarding

-Policy Sponsor: kins - Chief Operating Office
+Policy Sponsor: Richard Will kins - Chief Operating Office

 Cross Reference: OPSP03 Allegations against staff policy

 OPSP04 Anti-Bullying policy

 OPSP06 Attendance policy

 OPSP07 Behaviour policy

 OPP04 Code of Conduct

 DPP05 Data Protection and BYOD Policy

 SGP03 Low Level Concerns policy

 ITP03 Online Safety

 HRP18 Recruitment and Selection Policy

-OPSG04 School Policy on the Education of Looked After Children
+OPSG04 DPSG04 School Policy on the Education of Looked After Children

-Outcome: This policy: To ensure that all staff are aware of the school's child protection procedures To ensure that all children are safeguarded and protected from harm
+Outcome: • To e procedures

-To ensure that all referrals where there are concerns about the safety
+To ensure that all children are safeguarded and protected from harm To ensure that all referrals where there are concerns about the safety

-wellbeing of children are made in a timely and robust manner
+,

-To ensure that concerns about children are identified at the earliest
+and wellbeing of children are made in a timely and robust manner To ensure that concerns about children are identified at the earliest

 ortunity and are acted upon

-LITY AND DIVERSITY STATEMENT
+EQUALITY AND DIVERSITY STATEMENT

-Witherslack Group is com mitted to the fair treatment of all in line with the Equality Act 2010.
+Witherslack Group is com Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
 An equality

-- • d on this policy to ensure that it can be implemented consistently
+- d on this policy to ensure that it can be implemented consistently

-racteristics and all will be treated with dignity and respect.
+- regardless of any protected characteristics and all will be treated with dignity and respect.

-SOCIAL, GOVERNANCE (ESG) STATEMENT
+EN IVIRONMENT, , SOCIAL, GOVERNANCE (ESG) STATEMENT

-- responsible business practices in the areas of: Environmental
+Witherslack Group is committed to responsible business practices in the areas of: Environmental

-• rnance, Ethics & Compliance.
+rnance, Ethics & Compliance.
 An ESG impact assessment has been

 completed on this policy to o ensure it car n be implemented successfully without adverse implications on our

-To oncure that this n Group goals.
+Group goals.

-To ensure that this policy is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
+- rom users of t nt and up to date, comments and suggestions for additions or his document.
 To contribute towards the process of review, please

-email the named policy lead.
+е email the named policy lead.

-Document Number: HCS-V04-0125 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09
+Document Number: HCS-V05-0425 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09